zowe/docs-site/docs/guides/api-mediation-security.md

     - Zowe APIML services:

         - Gateway Service (GW)
-            - The gateway is the access point for API clients that need to access API services
+            - The access point for API clients that need to access API services
             - API Services can be accessed via the gateway by API Clients
-            - Gateway gets information about API Service from Discovery Service
+            - Gets information about an API Service from the Discovery Service

         - Discovery Service (DS)
-            - The discovery service collects information about API Services and provides it to GW and other services
+            - Collects information about API Services and provides it to the Gateway Service and other services
-            - API Mediation services are registered to it too
+            - API Mediation services are also registered to the Discovery Service

         - API Catalog (AC)
             - Displays information about API services in a web UI
-            - Gets information about API Service from Discovery Service
+            - Gets information about an API Service from the Discovery Service

         - Authentication and Authorization Service (AAS)
             - Provides authentication and authorization functionality to check access of users to resources on z/OS
             - Security service is not provided as an individual microservice but is included to the Gateway Service
-            - More details are on in [APIML wiki](https://github.com/gizafoundation/api-layer/wiki/Zowe-Authentication-and-Authorization-Service)
+            - For more details, see: [APIML wiki](https://github.com/gizafoundation/api-layer/wiki/Zowe-Authentication-and-Authorization-Service)

     - Non-APIML Zowe Core services (zLUX, Atlas)

         - They are like other regular API Client and Service described below

 - API Clients
-    - API Clients are external applications, users, or other API services that are accessing the API services via the GW
+    - API Clients are external applications, users, or other API services that are accessing API services via the API Gateway

 - API Services
-    - API Services are applications that want to be accessed via the gateway
+    - API Services are applications that want to be accessed via the API Gateway
-    - They register themselves to the DS
+    - They register themselves to the Discovery Service
-    - API Services can always access other services via GW
+    - API Services can always access other services via the API Gateway
-    - API Services can sometimes access other services without GW (in case that they are installed in such way that direct access is possible)
+    - API Services can sometimes access other services without the API Gateway (if they are installed in such a way that direct access is possible)
-    - API Services can be API Clients to (when they access other services)
+    - API Services can also be API Clients (when they access other services)

-Following diagram show basic relationships between services:
+The following diagram illustrates basic relationships between services:
 ![Services Diagram](../images/api-mediation/apiml-components.svg)

 ### Transport Security Requirements

-All the servers need to provide HTTPS ports.
+Servers ae required to provide HTTPS ports.

-The requirements for the services are following:
+The requirements for the services are the following:

 - API Client
     - Is not a server
-    - Needs to trust GW
+    - Needs to trust the API Gateway
-    - Has a trust store that contains certificate(s) needed to trust GW
+    - Has a trust store that contains certificate(s) needed to trust the API Gateway

 - Gateway Service
-    - Provides HTTPS port
+    - Provides an HTTPS port
-    - Has a key store with the server certificate
+    - Has a key store with a server certificate
         - The certificate needs to be trusted by API Clients
-        - This certificate should be trusted by web browsers because GW be used to display web UIs
+        - This certificate should be trusted by web browsers because the API Gateway can be used to display web UIs
     - Has a trust store that contains certificates needed to trust API Services

 - API Catalog
-    - Provides HTTPS port
+    - Provides an HTTPS port
-    - Has a key store with the server certificate
+    - Has a key store with a server certificate
-        - The certificate needs to be trusted by GW
+        - The certificate needs to be trusted by the API Gateway
         - This certificate does not need to be trusted by anyone else

 - Discovery Service
-    - Provides HTTPS port
+    - Provides an HTTPS port
-    - Has a key store with the server certificate
+    - Has a key store with a server certificate
         - The certificate needs to be trusted by API Clients
     - Has a trust store that contains certificates needed to trust API Services

 - API Service
-    - Provides HTTPS port
+    - Provides an HTTPS port
-    - Has a key store with the server and client certificate
+    - Has a key store with a server and client certificate
         - The server certificate needs to be trusted by GW
         - The client certificate needs to be trusted by DS
         - The client and server certificates can be the same
         - These certificates do not need to be trusted by anyone else
-    - Has a trust store that contains certificate(s) needed to trust GW and DS
+    - Has a trust store that contains certificate(s) needed to trust the API Gateway and Discovery Service

 ### Authentication

 - API Gateway

-    - API gateway does not handle authentication right now - requests are sent to the API services who need to handle authentication
+    - API Gateway currently does not handle authentication.
+Requests are sent to the API services that need to handle authentication

 - API Catalog

-    - API catalog is accessed by users and it needs to be protected by a login
+    - API Catalog is accessed by users and it needs to be protected by a login
     - This is done via Authentication and Authorization Service

 - Discovery Service

-    - DS is accessed by API Services
+    - Discovery Service is accessed by API Services
-    - This access (reading information and registration) needs to be protected by client certificate
+    - This access (reading information and registration) needs to be protected by a client certificate
-    - Access can be allowed to users (administrators) - optional
+    - Access can be granted to users (administrators) - optional

 - API Services